Reparata and the Delrons: Group member biographies

 Lorraine Marie Mazzola, born February 25, 1947, joined the group in 1965.
 She became lead singer in 1969 when Mary Aiese decided to stop doing live shows, and informally called herself Reparata.
 Mazzola left the group in 1973 to form Barry Manilow's backing group Lady Flash, staying with them until 1979.

 After losing the 1975 court case to Mary O'Leary over the sole right to the stage name Reparata, Mazzola formally changed her given name to Reparata.
 She co-wrote the book Mafia Kingpin: the True Story of Sonny Gibson (1981), and she wrote and acted in a film with Gibson called Dark Before Dawn (1988).
 More recently, she has been developing the book into a movie.
 She was nominated for an Emmy Award as writer-producer of an informational series for WCBS-TV in New York.
 In May 2001 she pleaded guilty to being involved in a fraudulent investment scheme with Gibson.
 Mazzola contributed an essay to the book Women's Poker Night (2007), and for five years she was a contributing editor for Poker Pro magazine.
-She was Events and Operations director for WriteGirl, a programme in creative writing for at-risk young women in Los Angeles and continues to work in the entertainment field.
-Mazzola brought her experience as a writer and fundraiser for non-profits to her work as Secretary for the Gate Community, a spiritual organisation of entertainment professionals.
-She and her partner Chef Gordon Smith published Save the Males: A Kitchen Survival Cookbook in 2013.
-In 2017, she was running the social media campaign for the upcoming Ed Wood: The Musical.
-She lives in Los Angeles.
+She was Events and Operations director for WriteGirl, a programme in creative writing for at-risk young women in Los Angeles She and her partner Chef Gordon Smith published Save the Males: A Kitchen Survival Cookbook in 2013.
+She lives in Los Angeles and works as a freelance writer, event manager and social media manager.

 Cooky Sirico was born Helaine F. Tobias on February 2, 1948 She first became a Delron in 1969 when Mary O'Leary stopped performing live.
 Originally known by the mononym Cooky, in November 1971 she married the group's bass player Joe Sirico (born 29 November 1946) and took his name.
 When the live group became inactive in 1973, Cooky became a secretary at a brokerage stock cage.
 Cooky rejoined the group when they reformed as a part-time project in 1978 and performed with them for the next 22 years until they disbanded in 2000.
 Cooky and Joe continue to perform in the tri-state area in the oldies groups The BeBops, Johnny and the Raybands, and Just Friends.
 Cooky also performs with The Remnants and with Witness, and Joe plays with the Brooklyn Keys.
 Cooky and Joe have two adult daughters, Jackie and Stephanie.